 PLEASE HEAL ME, LORD

-I have, in person, experienced periods of healing in my life with nothing but prayer to lean on.
-Prayer is awesome and God, in Christ, did answer the prayers of the Ten Lepers; but, only one was completely healed.
-The other nine saw their skin cleared and their appearance restored; but, not their hearts and their minds.
+I have, in person, experienced periods of healing in my life with nothing, but prayer to lean on.
+Prayer is awesome and God, in Christ, did answer the prayers of the Ten Lepers, but only one was completely healed.
+The other nine saw their skin cleared and their appearance restored, but not their hearts and their minds.
 They went back to their previous life without Christ.
-They did not return to thank the One, God had sent to heal their infirmities and iniquities (Isa.
-53:4-5).
+They did not return to thank the One, God had sent to heal their infirmities and iniquities (Isaiah 53:4-5).
 They, like so many others, neglected to consider the necessity of healing the inside with the outside.
-People, who think they are children of God, have a tendency to dwell on their outward appearance and not on their hearts (I Sam.
-16:7).
+People, who think they are children of God, have a tendency to dwell on their outward appearance and not on their hearts (I Samuel 16:7).
 The man, in question, was David and he had this assessment about himself, “Create in me a clean heart, O God, and put a new and right spirit within me.
 Cast me not away from your presence, and take not your Holy Spirit from me.
-Restore to me the joy of your salvation, and endow me with a willing spirit” (Ps.
-51:10-12).
+Restore to me the joy of your salvation, and endow me with a willing spirit” (Psalms 51:10-12).

 I sailed through my ministry and did accomplish things that were materially visible, but spiritually lacking.
 I never felt that I reached my full potential, and I had learned to make the best with what was handed to me.
 The ministry was just as competitive as any other job in the world.
 The Churches that were looking for ministers were not run by saints, but by humans with earthly eyesight.
 When cancer attacked me after I had retired, I felt being punished for not having done enough for the kingdom of Christ and for not having provided material security for my wife.
 I was struck with a tremendous feeling of defeat.
 Imagine, I had earned three post-graduate degrees in theology, past college, and I did not understand my reason for being in this world.
 We began to cry and pray why the Lord let this happen to me and He did answer with Ephesians 1:4-5, “God chose us in Christ before the foundation of the world, that we should be holy and without blame before Him.
 In line with His purpose and will, He predetermined in His love for us to become His sons (children) through Jesus Christ.”